Gavin MacLeod: Career

-MacLeod's breakout role as Murray Slaughter on CBS's The Mary Tyler Moore Show won him lasting fame and two Golden Globe Award nominations.
+MacLeod's second breakout role, as Murray Slaughter on CBS's The Mary Tyler Moore Show, won him lasting fame and two Golden Globe Award nominations.
 His starring role as Captain Stubing on The Love Boat, his next television series, was broadcast in 90 countries worldwide, between 1977 and 1986, spanning nine seasons.
 His work on that show earned him three Golden Globe nominations.
 Co-starring with him was a familiar actor and best friend Bernie Kopell as Dr. Adam Bricker and Ted Lange as bartender Isaac Washington.
 Lange said in a 2017 interview with The Wiseguyz Show of MacLeod that "Oh yeah, sure, Gavin was wonderful.
 Gavin lives down here in Palm Springs and we're still tight, all of us, Gavin and Bernie and Jill; we still see each other.
 Fred (Grandy) lives in a different state, we're still close, we're still good friends."

 MacLeod became the global ambassador for Princess Cruises in 1986.
 He played a role in ceremonies launching many of the line's new ships.
 In 1997, MacLeod joined the Love Boat cast on The Oprah Winfrey Show.

-After The Love Boat, MacLeod toured with Michael Learned of The Waltons in Love Letters.
+After The Love Boat, MacLeod toured with Michael Learned (of The Waltons) in Love Letters.
 He made several appearances in musicals such as Gigi and Copacabana between 1997 and 2003.
 In December 2008, he appeared with the Colorado Symphony in Denver.

 MacLeod and his wife were hosts on the Trinity Broadcasting Network for 17 years, primarily hosting a show about marriage called Back on Course.
 MacLeod appeared in Rich Christiano's Time Changer, a movie about time travel and how the morals of society have moved away from the Bible.
 He also plays the lead role in Christiano's 2009 film The Secrets of Jonathan Sperry.